kahe3611/kahe3611/README.md

 - 👋 Hi, I’m @kahe3611 - Katherine
 - 👀 I’m interested in all things related to data processing
-- 🌱 I’m currently learning SQL and Tableau
+- 🌱 I’m currently and always improving my SQL and Tableau skills
 - 📫 How to reach me kahe3611@colorado.edu

 <!---